MC-Marketplace-Bot/PrivacyPolicy/README.md

 2.1.
 User-Provided Information: To use certain features of the Bot, such as linking your Minecraft Bedrock Marketplace account, you may be required to provide the following information:

 Minecraft Bedrock Marketplace account credentials (username, email, etc.).

 2.2.
 Automatically Collected Information: We may collect certain information automatically when you use the Bot, including:

-Discord user ID
-Xbox gamertag
-Xbox account restrictions
-User tokens
-Bot usage data such as:
+Discord user ID, Xbox gamertag, Xbox account restrictions, User tokens and Bot usage data such as:

 Date and location of the command you use to help with debugging bugs.

 ## 3. How We Use Your Information